 Grain yield

 The grain yield was significantly affected by the application of different herbicides.
-Maximum grain yield (2.2 t ha⁻¹) was obtained from Razumin 72o SL while minimum grain yield (1.2 t ha⁻¹) was obtained from the weedy check (Table 6).
+Maximum grain yield (2.2 t ha⁻¹) was obtained from Razumin 720 SL and Segem 72SL, while minimum grain yield (1.2 t ha⁻¹) was obtained from the weedy check (Table 6).

 The application of all herbicides showed statistically no significant difference except with weedy checks.
-The highest grain yield at Razumin 720 SL could be related to less weed competition with the crop for plant growth factors and optimum space for wheat plants to flourish and produce fertile tillers up to their potential, a greater number of seeds per spike, thousand-grain weight, and higher number of total biomass production.
+The highest grain yield at Razumin 720 SL and Segem 72SL could be related to less weed competition with the crop for plant growth factors and optimum space for wheat plants to flourish and produce fertile tillers up to their potential, a greater number of seeds per spike, thousand-grain weight, and higher number of total biomass production.
 The herbicide could also control various weed species and be persistent.
 However, the grain yield at weedy check treatments was due to the severe inter- and intraspecific competition, resulting in lower yield and yield components.

 The result of this study was similar to Nadeem et al. (2006), which stated that different herbicidal treatments had a significant effect on the grain yield of wheat.
 The greatest reduction of yield occurred when no herbicide was applied.
 Increased yield in herbicide-treated plots was due to the efficient weed control, and thus the crop utilized all the available resources.
 These results conform with the work of Tunio et al. (2004), who reported that herbicidal treatments significantly increased grain yield in wheat.
 Ali et al. (2014) also stated that maximum grain yield was weed-free due to less weed population, better nutrient and water use efficiency, but minimum at weedy check.